aaronprisk/lagertha/README.md

 ```
 Lagertha Server is now ready to go!
 Browse to your Lagertha server's IP in yuor favorite browser and log in using *lagertha/lagertha* as your username and password.

+## Next Step

+Now that you have a working Lagertha Server, it's time to add in some hosts.
+Head on over to https://github.com/aaronprisk/lagertha-client and follow the steps.

 ## Whats with the name?

 The name Lagertha is in honor of the badass shield maiden from Norse legends.